 Many major U.S. financial organizations offer some type of wealth education for clients' offspring.
 But Financial Empowerment, the program from U.S. Trust, Bank of America Private Wealth Management developed for those in their twenties and thirties, includes what may well be a unique attribute: It tailors the course to a family's particular needs.

 Financial Empowerment is divided into six components, each focusing on a different aspect of financial education.
-To begin, a U.S. Trust specialist works with participants to identify their values and goals and diagnose gaps in their financial knowledge.
+To begin, a U.S. Trust advisor works with participants to identify their values and goals and diagnose gaps in their financial knowledge.
 Participants then receive a customized program that focuses on the component skills they need.
-This personalized approach makes the program a surprisingly powerful tool — all the more so because the training can be delivered online, where so many young adults spend a good bit of their time; in one-on-one sessions with a wealth specialist; or in group get-togethers for the entire family.
+This personalized approach makes the program a surprisingly powerful tool — all the more so because the training can be delivered online, where so many young adults spend a good bit of their time; in one–on–one sessions with a wealth strategist; or in group get–togethers for the entire family.